noquake/j-virgil/README.md

+# Virgil (JB)

+Virgil JB is the first build.
+This Beta version is written entirely in Java + Bash and is more of proof-of-concept that I can get this thing working.

+All my friends know I love movies, and my older friends know I love books.
+Through these arts, I've become increasingly attracted to good writing.
+Since middle school I've kept a running document of my favorite quotes from friends, familiy, and notable pieces of cinema and literature, the problem is I can only relive this snippets when I look for them.
+Virgil is command-line based tool to record, edit, and store these snippets and display them in my terminal.

-# V1 OBJECTIVES
+# JB/BETA OBJECTIVES

-> Have a continuous program that can CREATE, ADD, DELETE, and UPDATE different quote txt files in a directory called manuscript
+> Have a continuous program that can CREATE, ADD, DELETE, and UPDATE different quotes stored as text files in a directory
-> Keep the names of app quotes in a singular file called lexicon, APPEND to lexicon on creation and REMOVE upon deletion
+> Keep a legend of currently tracked quotes in a file called "lexicon"
 > Don't worry about proper code practice, just hve something running for V2

+# To-Do

-## -- General --
+## -- In General --

---
+-- look into writing actual tests?

 ## -- Main.java --